 About Boulder Digital Arts

 For over 10 years, BDA has been a community-powered resource organization for people who create things.
 Whether you work in film, photography, design, technology or business, we seek to empower your creative process with membership, resources, education, events, community and collaboration.

 Our membership program allows you to join a unique community of over 600 peers and provides you privileged access to all BDA has to offer.

-Our innovative training programs are in high-demand topics ranging from web development to photography to social media marketing.
+Our innovative training is high-demand topics ranging from web development to photography to social media marketing.
 We focus on amazing in-person classes that have been carefully crafted for the modern world to be accessible and practical.
 Many classes are one day or one evening so they fit perfectly into the lives of busy people who don't have the time for traditional educational programs.
 All our classes are taught by industry professionals who teach cutting-edge tools and techniques with an emphasis on practical skills.

 BDA also supports the creative and technology community in the region with coworking, regular networking and social events, membership program, Digital Salon series, free creative professionals directory and mentoring/internship opportunities.

 Bruce Borowsky, Co-Founder